Lab Session 1: Introduction to Microcontroller Programming¶

 Question

-- For how long does the LED has to be ON or OFF in each cycle?
+- For how long should the LED be ON or OFF in each cycle?

 -